 When the “Best Essay” Isn’t Ideal

 We recognize that it can be frustrating (and many stronger words) to repeatedly push a student toward more authentic writing only to receive additional drafts with minimal changes.
-Whenever possible, we will provide at least two rounds of ambitious, engaged feedback that identifies sections of content that flag with multiple content issues that are hallmarks of AI influence.
+Whenever possible, we will provide at least two rounds of ambitious, engaged feedback that identifies material that flags multiple content issues that are hallmarks of AI influence.
 If a student is clearly trying to improve their work—and follows our advice to replace/develop new content—you may continue to provide feedback for further drafts.
-However, if a student makes minimal changes and continues to flag as being heavily AI influenced, we recommend that you apply a Just Polish approach to the third draft that you review.
+However, if a student makes minimal changes and the essay continues to flag as being heavily AI-influenced, we recommend that you apply a Just Polish approach to the third draft that you review.

 Final Checks